MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 az account set -s $subscriptionId # Sets the current active subscription
 ```

 - For more information about querying boolean values, see [Query boolean values](/cli/azure/query-azure-cli#query-boolean-values).
 - For more information about filtering arrays, see [Filter arrays](/cli/azure/query-azure-cli#filter-arrays).
 - For more information about using variables, see [How to use variables](/cli/azure/azure-cli-variables).
+- For more information on working with subscriptions, see [Managing subscriptions](/cli/azure/manage-azure-subscriptions-azure-cli).

 ## Creating objects using variables and randomization

 ### Setting a random value for use in subsequent commands

 Setting and using a random value for use in variables allows you to run scripts multiple times without naming conflicts.
 Naming conflicts can occur because a value must be unique across the service or because an object you have deleted still exists within Azure until the deletion process is complete.

+$RANDOM is a bash function (not a constant) that returns a random signed 16 bit integer (from 0 through 32767).
+The `let` command is a built-in Bash command to evaluate arithmetic expressions.
+Using the following command creates a sufficiently unique value for most purposes.

 ```azurecli-interactive
 let "randomIdentifier=$RANDOM*$RANDOM"